toombs-caeman/toombs-caeman.github.io/ritual.md

     * appreciate what you accomplished
     * make notes for next time
     * clean the space
+    * yoga has an asana that 'seals in' the benefit of the practice

 Transition in and out of altered states intentionally through ritual
 1. Prepare the space with purification